 Set up cups with wine / grape juice on the table to be placed near the rear wall of the building, to the left of the steps leading out to the patio.

 Tables for food should be opened on the four sides of the patio.

 In addition, bring two garbage cans outside and set them up on the patio, along with 4 additional garbage bags.
 Toranim should go around with bags, making sure that garbage and trash does not get thrown onto the patio or the grassy area around the patio.

 After kiddush, wipe down tables and bring them into the building to be returned to the machsan.
 Two tables should remain open in the entrance area along with the brown table that stays open permanently.

 Sweep the patio area well, as well as the hall indoors.
 Make sure that all garbage from the patio and from inside the building (from people who may have brought food into the building) is placed in Yedidya’s outside trash bins, which are near the kitchen.

 In case of questions about kiddush, email firstname.lastname@example.org.
 For questions about the shul kitchen, email Eudice Winer-Harris

-Everyone, not just the toranim, brings food to the Erev Yom Haatzmaut celebration The toranim should put the food on the tables downstairs and clean up afterwards.
+On Simchat Torah, everyone, not just the toranim, brings some food.
+The role of the toranim is to put the food on tables (gradually, not all at once) and to clean up afterwards.